 Rivercane is a large grass native to the southeastern US and is technically a bamboo.
 For centuries, people indigenous to the southeastern US used rivercane for items such as fishing creels, blowguns, baskets, mats, building materials, and more.
 When rivercane grows densely enough, it shades out other plants and can become the only species growing in an area.
 This is called a canebrake.
 Unlike non-native bamboos, however, rivercane seldom reaches heights of more than 20 feet and stem diameters of more than one inch.

 Rivercane is important not only culturally, but environmentally too.
 Canebrakes provide habitat for a wide variety of animals large and small from deer and bears to moles, voles, shrews, mice, raccoons, and birds.
 The dense network of underground stems, called rhizomes, stabilize stream banks and reduce erosion during floods.
 The plant is also evergreen allowing it to absorb energy from the sun all year.

 The Revitalization of Traditional Cherokee Artisan Resources (RTCAR) represents the concerted effort by the Eastern Band of Cherokee Indians in preserving natural resources for use by tribal artisans.
 If you have rivercane on your property and have questions regarding its care or use, please click on my name above for my contact information at the RTCAR office.

 This is the first article in the series focusing on natural resources of significant cultural importance to the Eastern Band of Cherokee Indians.
-You may be interested in the following articles, which will be linked as they are completed in the near future (2021).
+You may be interested in the following articles, which will be linked as they are completed.